310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Midori %}
-Eh-- Huh?!
+Fweh— Huh?!
 What is it?!
 Your face is way too close!
 You're always like this…!
 {% endbubble %}

 {% bubble Chiaki v2 %}
 Sorry.
 You never react much, so I always end up thinking you couldn’t hear me well.

 If you don't like my face being this close, then reply back.
-At least go "yeah" or "mhm" back.
+At least go “yeah” or “mhm” back.

 Don’t ignore me, it makes me sad.